 The Research & Scholarship Conference at Western Carolina University is made up of the Undergraduate Expo and the Graduate Research Symposium.
 This showcase academic event is hosted by The Office of the Provost, The Graduate School and Research, and the Brinson Honors College.

 The Undergraduate Research Exposition, part of WCU’s campus-wide Research and Scholarship Conference, provides students with the opportunity to work with faculty to present their research to an engaged audience on campus.
 The annual expo features over 200 student presenters working with more than 60 faculty sponsors.

 Any undergraduate student engaged in scholarly inquiry, creative projects, or research is welcome to register for this event.
-Registration forms are available on the link to the Undergraduate Exposition below.
+The registration form is available on the link to the Undergraduate Exposition.

 The Graduate Research Symposium is made up of three parts, research poster presentations, oral presentations and an academic paper competition.